Particular/docs.particular.net/samples/serializers/protobufnet/sample.md

 ---
-title: ProtoBuf Serializer Usage
+title: ProtoBuf-Net Serializer Usage
-summary: Using the ProtoBuf serializer in an endpoint.
+summary: Using the ProtoBuf-Net serializer in an endpoint.
-reviewed: 2016-10-31
+reviewed: 2017-05-17
-component: ProtoBuf
+component: ProtoBufNet
 related:
 - nservicebus/serialization
 ---